 Figure 4 shows the geographic distribution of variance in westward-moving disturbances and equatorial waves.
-Longitude-height cross sections depict the standard deviations (SD, daily departure from monthly mean) in meridional wind for westward-filtered components at 12° N, 0° N and 12° S (upper three rows) averaged over 32 JJAS seasons.
-The projection of meridional wind on to the WMRG wave component is shown at the equator (fourth row).
-Note that for WMRG waves, because their horizontal structures are untilted, the standard-deviation structure shown is independent of the latitude chosen and only the amplitude changes.
-As expected, at 12° N where AEWs are prevalent, there is a SD (ν) maximum in the lower troposphere over West Africa and the East Atlantic (40° W- 30° E).
-It is clear that this low level feature also occurs for SD (ν) at 0° N and for the WMRG wave.
-It is interesting that in the upper troposphere there is also a maximum SD (ν) in the same longitude sector both in the SH (Fig. 4c) and on the equator (Fig. 4b), but not in the NH (Fig.4a).
-The upper tropospheric maximum also appears for WMRG waves in the sector.
-The link between wave activity in the SH and AEWs over West Africa will be explored in Section 6.
+Longitude-height cross sections depict the standard deviations (SD; daily departure from monthly mean) in meridional wind for westward-filtered components at 12°N, 0°, and 12°S (Figs. 4a-c) averaged over 32 JJAS seasons.
+The projection of meridional wind on to the WMRG wave component is shown at the equator (Fig. 4d).
+Note that for WMRG waves, because their horizontal structures are untilted, the standard deviation structure shown is independent of the latitude chosen and only the amplitude changes.
+As expected, at 12°N where AEWs are prevalent, there is a SD (v) maximum in the lower troposphere over West Africa and the east Atlantic (40°W-30°E).
+It is clear that this low-level feature also occurs for SD (v) at 0° and for the WMRG wave.
+It is interesting that in the upper troposphere there is also a maximum SD (v) in the same longitude sector both in the SH (Fig. 4c) and on the equator (Fig. 4b), but not in the NH (Fig. 4a).
+The uppertropospheric maximum also appears for WMRG waves in the sector.
+The link between wave activity in the SH and AEWs over West Africa will be explored in section 6.

-4 Case study of AEWs in 1995 and relation to tropical cyclogenesis

-To examine the connection between AEW vorticity centres and propagating WMRG waves, the 1995 season is investigated in detail including a particular tropical storm that occurred in this season.
+4. Case study of AEWs in 1995 and relation to tropical cyclogenesis is investigated in detail including a particular tropical storm that occurred in this season.
 The 1995 summer was a highly active Atlantic hurricane season that produced 21 tropical cyclones, 19 named storms, as well as 11 hurricanes including 5 major hurricanes.
-Figure 5a shows the Hovmöller plot of the 600 hPa vorticity tracks passing through 35°E-10°W in JJAS 1995, with vorticity centres in 5°N-20°N indicated by circles.
-Colours indicate intensity and those leaving the tropics indicated by grey circles.
-It shows that the amplitude of vorticity tracks in the Atlantic region is generally stronger than that over the
+Figure 5a shows the Hovmöller plot of the 600-hPa vorticity tracks passing through 35°E-10°W in JJAS 1995, with vorticity centers in 5°-20°N indicated by circles.
+Colors indicate intensity and those leaving the tropics are indicated by gray circles.
+It shows that the amplitude of vorticity tracks in the Atlantic region is generally stronger than that over the African continent.

-African continent.
 Figure 5b shows the corresponding Hovmöller plot for the meridional wind of the WMRG waves at 700 hPa, with the vorticity tracks superimposed.
-It is striking that the westward phase speed of the WMRG waves varies little and is faster than the westward motion of the majority of vorticity centres.
-Furthermore, there are five periods where there is a distinct eastwards group velocity of WMRG waves over the Atlantic to about 10°E. A particularly marked episode begins in mid-July from the western Atlantic.
-This group behavior is predicted by equatorial wave theory for WMRG waves (explored further in Section 6) and is evidence that the WMRG structures identified by the projection technique are exhibiting mode-like behavior that is independent of the vorticity centres within the AEWs.
+It is striking that the westward phase speed of the WMRG waves varies little and is faster than the westward motion of the majority of vorticity centers.
+Furthermore, there are five periods where there is a distinct eastward group velocity of WMRG waves over the Atlantic to about 10°E. A particularly marked episode begins in mid-July from the western Atlantic.
+This group behavior is predicted by equatorial wave theory for WMRG waves (explored further in section 6) and is evidence that the WMRG structures identified by the projection technique are exhibiting mode-like behavior that is independent of the vorticity centers within the AEWs.